Have you heard? Flowers are nature’s way of saying, “Hello!”

 Flaming Katy develops best in 8” to 12” clay pots with drainage holes.
-You can add some rocks and gravel (we just bought these for the office succulent the other day) at the bottom of the pot to help dry out the potting soil.
-When planting this succulent in the ground, you should dig a hole that is deep enough to cover the roots.
-Place the plant in the hole and fill up the sides with extra soil.
-You can press the soil down lightly to pack the plant and in a few weeks, your succulent should start looking up to the sun.
+You can add some rocks and gravel at the bottom of the pot to help dry out the potting soil.
+When planting this succulent in the ground, you should dig a deep enough hole to cover the roots.
+Place the plant in the hole and fill the sides with extra soil.
+You can press the ground down lightly to pack the plant, and in a few weeks, your succulent should start looking up to the sun.

 Flaming Katy’s roots grow with vegetative shoots, which is how the plant is reproduced in flower nurseries for commercial use.
 The plant can also be replicated through stem and leaf cuttings.
 The best time for propagation is during late spring to early summer.
 With a clean knife, cut out one of the vegetative stems of the plant, double check the stem you are cutting is about 8 cm long and has no flowers.
 If you want to grow a new plant from a leaf, make sure you pick a plump, firm leaf because shriveled leaves will not grow.

 Although most people choose to discard the plant after it blooms, with a little TLC, this succulent can pop a new head of buds.
 Flaming Katy is part of the photoperiodic plant family and the buds tend to react to low-light days.
-By simulating natural winter light conditions in your home for 6 weeks, new buds should be crowning on your old plant.
+New buds should be crowning on your old plant by simulating natural winter light conditions in your home for 6 weeks.

 The plant needs to be kept in complete darkness for 14 hours a day and let out to bask in light for 10 hours a day.
 If you do not have a room dark enough to keep the plant in, you can put it in the closet or you can get a plant cover and then can cover it completely with a dark blanket or maybe a succulent blanket.
 If you faithfully follow the light and dark sequence, after 6 weeks, you could bring it back to normal light conditions and enjoy your fresh new blooms!

-Next time you are at the farmer’s market and you see a Flaming Katy you would like to take home, make sure you pick a plant with unopened buds.
+Next time you are at the farmer’s market, and see a Flaming Katy you would like to take home, make sure you pick a plant with unopened buds.
 This will give you a longer flowering season with the plant.
 Dead headings or spent (wilting) flowers can be trimmed at the stem and this will help maintain vigorous flower production.
-Use this trimmer for the best cut, we’ve been using this for a few months and it’s awesome!

 Is Flaming Katy Toxic?

-It would be important to note that Flaming Katy does come with a disclaimer for pet owners.
+It would be essential to note that Flaming Katy has a disclaimer for pet owners.
 Some parts of Flaming Katy are highly poisonous when ingested, with the flowers containing the highest toxin levels in the plant.
 The American Society for the Prevention of Cruelty to Animals (ASPCA) has cautioned that if the plant is consumed, it may cause vomiting and diarrhea in cats and dogs.

-If you have one of those bad tempered cats that like to destroy everything but you still want to have a Flaming Katy… Get rid of the cat!
+If you have one of those bad-tempered cats that like to destroy everything, you still want to have a Flaming Katy… Get rid of the cat!
 No, we’re only joking.
-We suggest that you sprinkle a little cayenne pepper on the plant and the smell will dissuade any advances the cat might have on your plant!
+We suggest you sprinkle a little cayenne pepper on the plant, and the smell will dissuade any advances the cat might have on your plant!

-Have some awe-inspiring photos of your succulents that you’d to share with the world?
-Tag us on Instagram and we could share your photos on our page!
+Have some awe-inspiring photos of your succulents that you’d like to share with the world?
+Tag us on Instagram, and we can share your pictures on our page!